-Hugh Hefner Fast Facts
+Hugh Hefner Fast Facts - CNN

 January 11, 2016 - Playboy Enterprises says it has listed the Playboy Mansion West for $200 million.
 Sale terms include the stipulation that Hefner must be allowed to live there for the rest of his life.

 May 16, 2016 - A lawsuit filed in Los Angeles Superior Court accuses Hefner of conspiring with Bill Cosby in 2008 to commit sexual battery of a minor.
-The plaintiff, Chloe Goins, claims that Hefner "knew or should have known that Cosby....had a propensity for intoxicating and or drugging young women and taking advantage of them sexually...while they were unconscious."
+The plaintiff, Chloe Goins, claims that Hefner “knew or should have known that Cosby….had a propensity for intoxicating and or drugging young women and taking advantage of them sexually…while they were unconscious.”
+It is reported in April 2019 that Cosby’s insurance company, American International Group, has settled the lawsuit with Goins.

-May 18, 2016 - Attorneys for Judy Huth take the deposition of Hefner in a civil case against Bill Cosby.
-Huth accuses Cosby of forcing her to perform oral sex on him after drugging her at the Playboy Mansion in the 1970's.
+May 18, 2016 - Attorneys for Judy Huth take the deposition of Hefner in a civil case against Cosby.
+Huth accuses Cosby of forcing her to perform oral sex on him after drugging her at the Playboy Mansion in the 1970s.
 The testimony of Hefner is under seal.

 August 16, 2016 - It is announced that the Playboy Mansion has sold for $100 million.
 The buyer is Daren Metropoulos, co-owner of Twinkies maker Hostess.
 He has lived next door to the Playboy mansion since 2009.
-Hefner will stay at the home for the remainder of his lifetime.
+Hefner will stay at the home for the remainder of his life.

 April 7, 2017 - “American Playboy: The Hugh Hefner Story” premieres on Amazon.
 The docuseries chronicles the life and impact Hefner has had on American culture.